An essential guide to landlord insuranceImportant information on terms, conditions and sub-limits

 Refinancing could also be an option.
 If you’re an eligible borrower, you could save a considerable amount of money by refinancing with a lender offering more attractive rates or flexibility, and potentially offset the loss in rental income.

-A great way to begin your hunt for a landlord insurance policy to suit your needs is with the Mozo Experts Choice Landlord Insurance Awards.
+A great way to begin your hunt for the best landlord insurance policy to suit your needs is with the Mozo Experts Choice Landlord Insurance Awards.
 An award-winning policy is always one worth considering.

-In our search for the 2019 Landlord Insurance winners, Mozo's team of expert judges assessed 35 policies in terms of value for money and the highest quality cover.
+In our search for the 2023 Landlord Insurance winners, Mozo's team of expert judges assessed 33 policies across 41 providers.
 If you want to utilise the selection criteria for your own research purposes, you can check out how they crunched the numbers in the awards methodology report.

 How is landlord insurance different to home insurance?